sometimesnaive/habitica-kampf/README.md

-It basically tests the habitica API.
+It basically tests the Habitica API.

 A task that auto repeats.
 Scans the keyword then auto-add a new task.